ashwins-code/ashwins-code.github.io/_posts/2022-03-19-deep-learning-library-4.md

 Note: all of these will show the **partial derivative**, meaning everything that is not the variable we are finding the gradient of is treated as a constant.

-In the following, think of {% katex inline %}x{% endkatex %} and {% katex inline %}y{% endkatex %} as nodes in the graph and {% katex inline %}z{% endkatex %} as the result of the operation applied between these nodes.
+In the following, think of $x$ and $y$ as nodes in the graph and $z$ as the result of the operation applied between these nodes.

 At multiplication nodes...